Juvenile Crimes Lawyer

 When your child’s future is on the line you want an experienced attorney.
 Call John Stamps today for help.
 Juvenile offenses occur when someone under the age of 18 acts in a way that would otherwise be a crime if they were an adult.
 Crimes involving juveniles may be handled differently from those involving adults, including different processes regarding their privacy, different penalties, and different sentencing procedures.

 In some cases, there are different laws that apply to people under 18, such as laws relating to alcohol use, and in some cases it is just the process for dealing with the case that is different.
-The Black Belt Law Center, P.C. has significant experience with juvenile crimes, and we work hard to defend our younger clients against acquiring a criminal reputation.
+The Black Belt Law Group, LLC has significant experience with juvenile crimes, and we work hard to defend our younger clients against acquiring a criminal reputation.

 Juvenile Crimes Need Experienced Representation